Fluffernuttersandwich/Better7D2DbyFNS/README.md

 These are very challenging POIs!

-The aesthetics are a mixed bag, please don't complain about it.
+The aesthetics are a mixed bag.

 This mod is a "historical preservation society" for every community made POI ever made over the years.